 }

 Although Crockford originally asserted that JSON is a strict subset of JavaScript and ECMAScript, his specification actually allows valid JSON documents that are not valid JavaScript; JSON allows the Unicode line terminators U+2028 LINE SEPARATOR and U+2029 PARAGRAPH SEPARATOR to appear unescaped in quoted strings, while ECMAScript 2018 and older do not.
 This is a consequence of JSON disallowing only "control characters".
-For maximum portability, these characters should be backslash-escaped.
+For maximum portability, these characters are backslash-escaped.

 JSON exchange in an open ecosystem must be encoded in UTF-8.
 The encoding supports the full Unicode character set, including those characters outside the Basic Multilingual Plane (U+0000 to U+FFFF).
 However, if escaped, those characters must be written using UTF-16 surrogate pairs.
 For example, to include the Emoji character U+1F610 😐 NEUTRAL FACE in JSON: